 shipping systems fit for the future

-Reduce carbon through step-change technologies - The resolutions from the Paris Treaty means that new ships operating today, which have a typical 30-year lifetime, need to work in a zero-emission world.
+This means that new ships operating today, which have a typical 30-year lifetime, must work in a zero-emission world.

 Shipping is complex and interconnected.
 SGSA works across the shipping system - with ship owners, operators, shipping law and insurers, financiers and end-users – the cargo owners.
 Collectively they give us the parameters - the size of ship, it’s speed, routes, loading and discharge ports and so on - around which we can design technically and commercially viable ships.

 Renewable energy improves shipping's economic resilience.
 It fundamentally alters the economic dynamics of ships' commercial performance.
 Once the technology to harness renewables is installed significant amounts of propulsion are free, abundant and exclusively available to that particular ship.

 This allows hedging against commodity fuel risks, improves predictability of cash-flow whilst reduced fuel consumption increases operational flexibility because fewer bunkering visits are necessary.

 The cost of renewables is tethered only to the cost of technology, and we know from the evolution of renewables in power generation how those costs are falling rapidly.
 Commodity fuels, be they fossil, bio or synthetic, are inextricably linked to inherently volatile markets.
 The more renewables a ship can harness the more fuel autonomous and commercially resilient it becomes.

 For shipping the renewable energy of choice, of course, is wind.
 Over thousands of years humankind has facilitated global trade through wind powered ships.
 Using 21st century technology, materials and knowledge means the modern sailing-hybrid ship will look as much like the Cutty Sark as a Tesla does a Model T Ford.